8321/magicdir/sysadmin.md

 ##shutdown -h -r now +60 -
 	#This ia a common shutdown account.
 ##w -
-	#This command will give you which users are logged in with what ip address and some more details.New terminal counts as new user.
+	#This command will give you which users are logged in with what ip address and some more details.
+	New terminal counts as new user.
 ##top -
 	#This gives you detials of your process id with top resource hog.
 ##netstat -tupln -